Join the Research Group

 If you’re excited about the work that we do, you are encouraged to send an introductory email with a statement outlining how your research interests fit with those of the Steinbach Research Group and your motivation for pursuing a graduate degree, your resume, and the names as well as the affiliations for three professional references who can speak about your preparation for research-intensive graduate training.
 The Steinbach Research Group also offers opportunities for Postdoctoral researchers and fellows.
-Interested individuals should reach out to Dr. Sandro Steinbach to discuss potential fellowship opportunities and research projects.
+Interested individuals should contact Dr. Steinbach to discuss potential fellowship opportunities and research projects.

 Volunteer in the Steinbach Research Group (also work-study and assistantships): We welcome undergraduates looking to gain early research experience by helping out with our research program.
 Volunteer and work-study options are a great way to get involved.
 Please email Dr. Steinbach with a brief introduction to your interests and what you hope to gain from your experience in the Research Group.
 Occasionally, we will hire undergraduates on paid assistantships (summer and/or academic year).
 Opportunities will be posted on this webpage and the Student Jobs Board of North Dakota State University.

 Independent research opportunities: We invite undergraduates seeking in-depth research experiences through independent study and honors theses.
 The NDSU Office of Undergraduate Research also provides several competitive funding mechanisms to support academic year and summer research experiences.
 Please reach out for more information.